 In Summer these Indian women when Lobsters be in their plenty and prime, they drie them to keepe for Winter, erecting scaffolds in the hot sun-shine, making fires likewise underneath then, by whose smoake the flies are expelled, till the substance remain hard and drie.
 In this manner they drie Basse and other fishes without salt, cutting them very thinne to dray suddainely, before the flies spoile them, or the raine moist them, having a speciall care to hang them in the smoakie houses, the nigh and dankish weather.

 Among the Algonquians, while some jobs were shared overall, some specific tasks were narrowly defined and meted out by gender.
-Men traditionally did not collect or plant seeds or till crops, for example, and women traditionally did not knap stone, make arrows, or hunt deer.
+Men traditionally did not collect or plant seeds or till crops, for example, and women traditionally did not quarry and knap stone or make arrows.
 The status of a woman was based on her position within her family and the family’s inherited or customary social status, or rank and prestige, within the community.
 Sachems, sagamores, and saunksquas–male and female leaders, usually came from families inter-generationally slated for leadership.

 Much of what we know about Algonquian ways of making a living comes from the accounts of the earliest European explorers, such as Samuel de Champlain, who explored the Northeast between 1603 and 1635, and early settlers, such as William Bradford and Edward Winslow of Plymouth Colony, William Wood and Francis Higginson of Salem Village, Daniel Gookin and John Eliot of the Massachusetts Bay Colony, and others.
 A drawing from Champlain’s 1604 expedition, for example, shows a deer hunt in the lower Merrimack Valley in which beaters are driving game animals into a kill zone with fence traps, later described by William Bradford as a “driving yard”.